Searching, Sorting, and Cake Cutting in Rounds: Appendix: Cake cutting and sorting in rounds

 We will devise a protocol that finds a proportional allocation of the cake in $k$ rounds of interaction, which will also give a protocol for sorting with rank queries.
 For the special case of one round, a proportional protocol was studied in~\cite{BBKP14,MO12}.

-We take the general approach of iteratively dividing the cake into subcakes and assigning agents to each subcake.
-For each agent $i$, we maintain two values, $a_i$ and $b_i$, such that $Cut_i(a_i)$ and $Cut_i(b_i)$ lie inside her subcake and $b_i - a_i = m/n$, where $m$ is the number of agents in her subcake.
+Our high level approach is to iteratively divide the cake into subcakes and assign agents to each subcake.

-\textbf{Algorithm 1}.
-Initialize $a_i = 0$ and $b_i = 1$ for all agents $i \in N$.
-In the first round, we divide the cake into $z = \lceil n^{1/k} \rceil$ subcakes.
-We assign $m_1, m_2, \ldots m_{z}$ agents to each subcake respectively, with the $m$s as close to equal as possible.
-We do this by asking, for every agent $i$, the queries:

-To construct the $j$th subcake (for $j = 1,2,\ldots, z-1$), we choose as a cut point the $m_j$th smallest of the $j$th marks among those agents not yet assigned to a subcake.
-We then assign to this $j$th subcake the $m_j$ unassigned agents with $j$th marks at most that large.
-The last subcake consists of the rest of the cake and the rest of the agents.